Hierarchical Path: Seven Years War (Main Page) >> Armies >> French Army >> Piémont Infanterie

 In 1664, the regiment was part of the French contingent sent to assist the Imperialist army.
 Part of the regiment was at the Battle of Saint Gotthard.
 In 1665, it returned to France and was immediately sent to assist the Dutch, taking part in the siege of Lockheim.

-During the War of Devolution (1667–68), in 1667, initially stationed at Metz, took part in the campaign in Luxembourg and then took its winter-quarters in Charleroi.
+During the War of Devolution (1667–68), in 1667, the regiment was initially stationed at Metz.
+It then took part in the campaign in Luxembourg and took its winter-quarters in Charleroi.
 In 1668, it took part in the attack on Geneppe.

 In 1684, two battalions of the regiment were at the siege of Luxembourg.

-At the outbreak of the Nine Years' War (1688–97), in 1688, the first battalion of the regiment took part in the sieges of Philippsburg and Mannheim while the second was part of the force who submitted Kayserlautern, Kreuznach, Neustadt, Oppenheim, Worms, Spires Mainz, Bingen and Oberkirch; bombarded Koblenz and put Palatinate to contribution.
+At the outbreak of the Nine Years' War (1688–97), in 1688, the first battalion of the regiment took part in the sieges of Philippsburg and Mannheim, while the second was part of the force which submitted Kayserlautern, Kreuznach, Neustadt, Oppenheim, Worms, Spires Mainz, Bingen and Oberkirch; bombarded Koblenz and put Palatinate to contribution.
 In 1689, the first battalion campaigned on the Rhine.
-In 1692, the regiment took part in the siege of Namur; in 1693, in the battle of Landen where it suffered heavy losses, in the siege of Charleroi; in 1695, in the occupation of Namur and in the bombardment of Bruxelles; in 1696, in the defence of the Castle of Hart near Neustadt.
+In 1692, the regiment took part in the siege of Namur; in 1693, in the battle of Landen, where it suffered heavy losses, and in the siege of Charleroi; in 1695, in the occupation of Namur and in the bombardment of Bruxelles; and in 1696, in the defence of the Castle of Hart near Neustadt.

 Piémont Infanterie was among the six French regiments known as Vieux Corps.

-The regiment counted four battalions and had prévôté (provostship).
-The regulation of February 1 1760 doubled its strength, each battalion now had 9 companies: one company of 45 grenadiers and eight companies of 85 fusiliers.
+On the eve of the Seven Years' War, the regiment counted four battalions and had prévôté (provostship).
+The regulation of February 1, 1760 doubled its strength, each battalion now had 9 companies: one company of 45 grenadiers and eight companies of 85 fusiliers.

 During the Seven Years' War, the regiment was commanded by: